mmreko/myblog/content/posts/day-23.md

 Next, I did a demo to show them how you can deploy your containers anywhere - on your local machine, on the server, on the cloud - it doesn't really matter.
 The process is still the same.
 I demonstrated how containers facilitate both development and deployment in production.
 How they enable easier scaling, testing and bug tracking.
 And sure, even if Docker is a bit hard to grasp in the beginning, once you get the hang of it - everything goes smoothly.
 Besides, if I as a student could learn it, then a senior developer surely can too.

 So, to summarize.
 Docker is cool, use it.
 And if you have to convince someone of something, convince yourself first.
-Convince yourself so much, that when people look at you have no choice but to be convinced too.
+Convince yourself so much, that when people look at you, they'll have no choice but to be convinced too.